decentraland/adr/content/ADR-183-favorite-places.md

 ## Problem

 To enhance the discoverability of the different Decentraland places, there is the need of adding a favorite mechanism.
-This will allow user to store and retrieve easily a set of their best loved places.
+This will allow users to store and retrieve easily a set of their best loved places.
-To integrate this changes at multiple levels are required, from the visual representation in the explorer, to the backend structure that will allow the saving and retrieving of a user favorites.
+To integrate this, changes at multiple levels are required, from the visual representation in the explorer, to the backend structure that will allow the saving and retrieving of a user favorites.

 Following a list of the expected functionalities:

-- Users can add a place to their favorite from the explore menu
+- Users can add or remove a place to their favorite from the explore menu
-- Users can navigate to a new tab listing all the places they added to favorites In a future iteration it will be possible to favorite places from the minimap HUD and also from the map parcel info pop-up, currently not possible due to technical limitations of the renderer map handling and Places API restriction to curated places.
+- Users can navigate to a new tab listing all the places they added to favorites

+In a future iteration it will be possible to favorite places from the minimap HUD and also from the map parcel info pop-up, currently not possible due to technical limitations of the renderer map handling and Places API restriction to curated places.
 More in the limitations section.